by Declan Freswick

 He explained a typical day as a child going to school.
 “We would walk half a mile to catch the bus.”
 After school was out, the children went straight home to work in the field.
 Going to school was valued during that time for many reasons.
 They were happy spending time in school rather than working hard in the field.
 Another reason schooling was valued was only families of the wealthy had the chance to be educated.
 This made me cherish the fact it is so easy for me to further my education.

 I proceeded to talk about my last topic, which was the evolution of the construction business.
 He started in the business when he was only twelve years old.
 His father bought a motor grader, a large machine used to level loose land, and he learned to operate it shortly after.
 “Well, it started with a mule, then a tractor, then the motor grader.
 Now there’s lots of different equipment they use.”
 He explained when asked how the equipment has changed over time.
-He started in construction as a laborer.
-He called that job a “ditch digger,” referring to the amount of time he would spend with a shovel in hand.
-After about thirty years of hard labor, he retired as vice president of Wellons Construction Company.

 One can absorb a lot of information about the past easily by listening to someone who has lived it.
 This information is not only entertaining, but it is knowledgeable as well.
 From this interview, I started to value my life a lot more from realizing how much easier it is now than of the past.
 I hope this story has the same effect to others who read it.